resourge/schema/docs/OBJECT.md

 object({
   name: string().required(),
   age: number().min(18).required()
-}, 'Custom string error message')
+}, 'Custom error message')

 // or
-object('Custom object error message')
+object('Custom error message')
 ```

 ## Contribution

-In case you have more different validations that you use please tell us so we improve the library.
+In case you have different validations that you use, please tell us so we improve the library.